bigreddmachine/MoneroPy/README.md

 # moneropy

+Copyright (c) 2016, bigreddmachine

-A python toolbox for Monero
+A python toolbox for Monero.

+## License

+Released under the BSD 3-Clause License.
+See [LICENSE](LICENSE).